brandonjurado/Covid19Hack/README.md

 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
 4. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
     _At this point you can run `npm start` to see the example app at `http://localhost:3000`._
-5. Run `npm run clean` to delete the example app.

 ## Documentation